corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/generating-a-node.md

     }
 }
 ```
-Additional properties can be also specified directly by the `extraConfig` property which defines a map of keys and values.
-The example config above uses `extraConfig` to set value of the `jvmArgs` property.
-                See the extended example of [adding database configuration](testing.md#testing-cordform-ref).

 Cordform parameter *drivers* of the *node* entry lists paths of the files to be copied to the *./drivers* subdirectory of the node.
                 To copy the same file to all nodes *ext.drivers* can be defined in the top level and reused for each node via *drivers=ext.drivers`*.